ls1intum/Artemis/docs/dev/saml2-shibboleth.rst

         email-pattern: '{email}'
         registration-number-pattern: '{uid}'
         lang-key-pattern: 'en' # can be a pattern or fixed to en/de
+        # It is also possible to only extract parts of the attribute values.
+        # For each attribute key exactly one regular expression can optionally be defined that is used to extract only parts
+        # of the received value.
+The regular expression must match the whole value.
+It also has to contain a named capture
+        # group with the name 'value'.
+        # E.g. when receiving 'pre1234post' from the SAML2 service in the 'uid'-example below, only '1234' will be used when
+        # replacing '{uid}' in one of the user attributes defined above.
+        value-extraction-patterns:
+            #- key: 'registration_number'
+            #  value_pattern: 'somePrefix(?<value>.+)someSuffix'
+            #- key: 'uid'
+            #  value_pattern: 'pre(?<value>\d+)post'
         # A list of identity provides (IdP).
 Metadata location can be a local path (or classpath) or url.
         # If your IdP does not publish its metadata you can generate it here: https://www.samltool.com/idp_metadata.php
         identity-providers: